Cookies are text files containing small amounts of information which are downloaded to your device when you visit a website.

 We do not recommend turning cookies off when visiting nottinghamshire.gov.uk, as this will prevent you from using many of the services on the site.

-If you are concerned about third party cookies generated by advertisers, you can turn these off by going to the Internet Advertising Bureau's (IAB) consumer site.
+If you are concerned about third-party cookies generated by advertisers, you can turn off many of these using the ad choices tool provided by the European Interactive Digital Advertising Alliance (EDAA).